public-key-cryptography/public-key-editor/README.md

 	the message is a perfect square or cube in addition to a quadratic or cubic residue modulo n.

-	The Rabin / factorization cipher and the integer discrete log cipher are not used in the public key class because the factorization and integer discrete log problem is susceptible to quantum and classical computing.
+	The Rabin / factorization cipher and the integer discrete log cipher are not used in the public key class because the factorization and integer discrete log problem are susceptible to quantum computing.

-	A commutative or invertible function such as the Rabin cipher doesn't have to be based on a refrac- tory problem to be a public key cipher.
-It only has to be harder to invert than to compute.
-Some functions such as the factorial function a! (mod p) are neither computable nor invertible in poly- nomial time.
-If a! (mod n) were computable it would solve the factorization problem for n.

 	The Rabin cipher was included in the public key class to test the software for asymmetrical public key ciphers before the Merkle-Hellman ciphers were included because the Diffie-Hellman ciphers are symmetrical which means that they use the same methods for public key generation and public key agreement.
 This cipher is not used or enabled because it requires large prime number generation which is probabilistic and could slow the decryption for some private keys or passphrases.
-It also requires fast algorithms from the BigInteger class which may not be available in other programming languages.
+It also doesn't make sense to use the Rabin cipher because the factorization problem is broken by quantum and classical computing.

 	If an integer cipher is not based on the integer factorization / discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
 For example, the integer cipher